 1. Crater Lake National Park – The deepest lake in the United States happens to also be one of the clearest and bluest you’ve ever seen.
 Spend some time hiking and biking through the pine forests surrounding this 6,500-year-old lake, or simply gaze upon its beauty amidst a backdrop of mountains.

 2. Willamette Valley Wine – Featuring over 200 wineries patch-worked throughout one of America’s most pastoral settings is the fertile farming capital of Oregon, Willamette Valley.
-Settle into a cottage or historic inn and get ready for a feast of farmer’s markets and roadside stands celebrating fruits, veggies, and a bounty of Oregonian delights.
+Settle into a cottage or historic inn and get ready for a feast of farmer’s markets and roadside stands to celebrate fruits, veggies, and a bounty of Oregonian delights.

-3. Hazelnuts – Temperate ocean, mountain and river climates and rich, volcanic soil combine to make the perfect conditions for growing hazelnuts.
+3. Hazelnuts – Temperate ocean, mountain and river climates, and rich, volcanic soil combine to make the perfect conditions for growing hazelnuts.
 Producing 99% of America’s and 5% of the world’s filberts, Oregon farmers set the highest standard for these distinctive nuts.

 4. Shakespeare Festival – If you find yourself in Ashland anytime between February and November, spend an evening or two applauding a Shakespearian production under the stars.
 This iconic, nonprofit theater has been showcasing remarkable plays since 1935.

 5. Craft Beer – With over 172 breweries in the state, Oregon boasts one of the proudest craft beer scenes in the world.
 Opt for an adventure of the senses and sample a pint or two with a fresh, steaming bowl of mussels or charcuterie of local meats and cheeses.